NathanEscandor/central-dogma-test/README.md

 Todo:
 - Update readme with a list of all the functions in nucleotide and codon
+- Look into method chaining.
+Could I make it do something like... nuc.toComplement('ATT').dnaToRna() to save lines of code?
 - Should I write tests for tables.js?
 - Throw errors on incorrect input (dd into errors in js)
 - Look into typescriptifying the package